sands-lab/flower_dcml_algorithms/README.md

     --n_clients=50 \
     --seed=1602 \
     --test_percentage=0.2 \
-    --partitioning_method=dirichlet \
+    --partitioning_method=iid \
-    --alpha=50 \
+    --fixed_training_set_size=200 \
-    --min_size_of_dataset=10
+    --val_percentage=0.1
 ```

-generates a `data/partitions/cifar10/dirichlet_50clients_1602seed_50.0alpha_0.2test` folder.
-This contains a `generation_config.json` file with the configuration stored in a `.json` file, and two `.csv` files for every client:
+generates a `data/partitions/cifar10/iid_50clients_1602seed_0.2test_0.1val_0holdoutsize_200trainsize` folder.
+This contains a `generation_config.json` file with the configuration stored in a `.json` file, and three `.csv` files for every client:

 - a `partition_X_train.csv`, where *X* is the sequence number of the client;
 - a `partition_X_test.csv`, where *X* is the sequence number of the client.
+- a `partition_X_val.csv`, where *X* is the sequence number of the client.

 Note, that the script requires the path, where should the raw data be stored, to be set as an environment variable, `FLTB_DATA_HOME_FOLDER`.
 This value should be constant across all experiments so as not to store the same data points multiple times.
-The value of the environment variable can be set in the `.env` configuration file when running the test on IBEX, while it should be set by the runtime when running the actual experiment on the testbed.
+The value of the environment variable can be set in the `.env` configuration file when running the test on a simulation environment, while it should be set by the runtime when running the actual experiment on the testbed.

 For further details regarding how to run the script, you may run: